-[Top tip: Improving your fitness and swing speed will make a huge difference to how far you hit the ball and has the potential to an extra club throughout the bag.
-If you are interested in hitting your irons further check out the best ‘golf training’ programs now:
+[Top tip: Improving your fitness and swing speed will make a huge difference to how far you hit the ball and has the potential to add 20 to 30 yards to drives and an extra club throughout the bag.
+If you want to know how you can achieve this check out two of the best ‘golf training’ programs that can get you there:

 Average Iron Distances by Handicap (including Chart)